A secret shifter prince. A poor American ballerina. To be together, they’ll have to defy a royal court.

 “I train very hard to make it look easy.”

 “Where do you train?”

 She lowered her eyes.
-Was he… flirting?
 Hannah knew she had to protect herself from men who thought dancer meant exotic.
-But she was being silly.
-If he enjoyed dance, of course he would be curious where she trained.
+He could be one of those men, but if he enjoyed dance, of course he would be curious where she trained.